Planning a camping trip to France doesn’t have to be a daunting task. At Campsited, we can help you narrow down your search quickly and easily.

 There are many campsites in France that are family-friendly; they have kid clubs during the day, provide nightly entertainment for families, and plenty of other of activities to keep your family fully entertained for your stay.
 Or if you’re looking for that quiet campsite to relax and unwind, you’ll find the rural areas of France much more appealing.
 Again, it all depends on what you’re looking for in terms of booking the perfect camping holiday.

 If you decide to bring your own tent, you can select options to have electricity at your desired pitch.
-There are many pitch sizes to choose from, some with more privacy than others, and others located near all the campsite activities, hot showers and bathrooms.
+There are many pitch sizes to choose from at French tent camping sites, some with more privacy than others, and others located near all the campsite activities, hot showers and bathrooms.

 If you’re not into “roughing it” then renting a chalet is more of your camping style, with all the comforts of home provided to make your camping more like a “glamping” experience.

 France is the second-largest country in Europe occupying an area of 547,030 km², of which 3,427 km is beautiful coastline.
 The capital city Paris, in northern central France, includes world-renowned monuments like the Arc de Triomphe, the Eiffel Tower, Notre Dame Cathedral, and the Louvre Museum.

 Euro € is the currency of choice at French campsites.
 Most stores and supermarkets in France accept MasterCard and Visa credit and debit cards.
 Cards from the UK and Ireland are accepted as long as they are a chip-embedded card.
 ATMs are easy to find at banks and shopping centres, however, check with your bank about withdrawal fees abroad.

 Summer, (which runs from June through August in France) is the most popular time to visit.
 You can expect the weather in most towns and cities to be hot with temperatures averaging 23-26C.
 However, if you’re camping in higher elevations like the Alps or the Pyrenees, expect the summer months to be rainy.